Danish inventor found guilty of killing Swedish journalist

 Madsen "brought a saw, knife, sharpened screwdrivers, straps, strips and pipes" aboard his submarine as part of a plan to kill Wall, the prosecutor has said.

-The charges against Madsen, 47, included murder, indecent handling of a corpse and "sexual relations other than intercourse of a particularly dangerous nature."
+The main charges against Madsen, 47, were murder, indecent handling of a corpse and "sexual relations other than intercourse of a particularly dangerous nature."
+He was found guilty of all three.
 The prosecutor had asked for a life sentence for Madsen.
-Madsen was found guilty of all charges.

 People who receive a life sentence in Denmark spend 16 years in prison on average.
 A life sentence is the harshest penalty in Denmark and is normally reserved for people convicted of more than one murder.